 Dr. Peco first practiced medicine in Scotland, Ontario from July of 1931 to December of 1932.
 Following this he returned to London and took a 3 month internship at Victoria Hospital.
 In May of 1933 Dr. Peco became the civilian medical officer for the Department of National Defense.
 He worked in relief camps at Longbranch, Ontario and Lac Suel Project at Hudson, Ontario from May of 1933 to May of 1935.
 Dr. Peco moved to Wallaceburg and worked in family medicine from May of 1935 until December of 1940.
 His office was located at 156 Duncan Street.

-Dr. Peco joined the R.C.A.M.C. and he served during World War II.
+Dr. Peco joined the R.C.A.M.C. during World War II.
 He was stationed in Halifax and Mulgrave, Nova Scotia.
 He was deployed in September of 1942 and he served in England, the Mediterranean and Northwest Europe until the end of the war.
 Dr. Peco returned to Canada in the summer of 1945.

 After his discharge, Dr. Peco worked with Dr. James Rodwell Marshall Martin in Chatham.
 He took post-graduate courses in anesthesia for two years at the Royal Victoria Hospital in Montreal and Victoria Hospital in London, Ontario.
 Upon his return to Chatham in June of 1949 he established an office at 148 Llydican Ave.
 Ext.

 Dr. Peco had practicing privileges at the Public General Hospital and St. Joseph’s Hospital in Chatham and Sydenham District Hospital in Wallaceburg.

 *Dr. Peco is also featured on the ‘Gathering Our Heroes’ website.

-**Dr. James Rodwell Marshall Martin is also featured on the Chatham-Kent Physician Tribute website.
+**Dr. James Rodwell Marshall Martin is featured on the Chatham-Kent Physician Tribute website.